marcocappolimases/DataDistributionManager/Documentation/articles/legacy_application_revamp.md

 ## COM/DCOM over **Data Distribution Manager**

-To overcome the _DCOM network protocol_ we had developed a specific library based on **Data Distribution Manager** which is able to replace the transport layer and use all features available in **Data Distribution Manager**.
+To overcome the _DCOM network protocol_ we developed a library based on **Data Distribution Manager** which replace the transport layer and use all features available in **Data Distribution Manager**.

 The following figure shows a simple overview: